appbaseio/reactive-manual/docs/v1.0.0/components/MultiDropdownList.md

 - **size** `Number` [optional]
     control how many items to display in the List.
 Defaults to 100.
 -  **sortBy** `String` [optional]
-    property that decides on how to sort the list items, accepts one of `count`, `asc` or `desc` as valid values. `count` sorts the list based on the count occurences, with highest value at the top. `asc` sorts the list in the ascending order of the list item (Alphabetical). `desc` sorts the list in the descending order of the term.
+    property that decides on how to sort the list items, accepts one of `count`, `asc` or `desc` as valid values.
+    * `count` sorts the list based on the count occurences, with highest value at the top.
+    * `asc` sorts the list in the ascending order of the list item (Alphabetical).
+    * `desc` sorts the list in the descending order of the term.
 Defaulted to `count`.
 - **defaultSelected** `Array` [optional]
     pre-select one or more options from the dropdown list.
 Accepts an `Array` object containing the items that should be selected.
 It is important for the passed value(s) exactly match with the field value(s) as stored in appbase.io app.
+- **queryFormat** `String` [optional]
+    queries the selected items from the list in one of two modes: `or`, `and`.
+    * Defaults to `or` which queries for results where any of the selected list items are present.
+    * In `and` mode, the applied query filters results where all of the selected items are present.
 - **showCount** `Boolean` [optional]
     show count of number of occurences besides an item.
 Defaults to `true`.
 - **placeholder** `String` [optional]